psychemedia/storytelling-notes/time.md

 So how can time travel more quickly on the Island than it does in London, yet the Island still be behind the times in the metoropolis?

-Also, as an aside: given that the Earth is about 25,000 miles round (the engineering approaximation to a nice round number), suppose that you have a rope tied around the equator, at ground level.
+Also, as an aside: given that the Earth is about 25,000 miles round (the engineering approximation to a nice round number), suppose that you have a rope tied around the equator, at ground level.
 And you want to somehow lift that rope up so that is is just 1 foot about the ground.
 What length of rope would you need to add to make that possible?
 [6 feet: 2 pi (R+1)]

 Solar time (relative to sun high point), 24 hours in a day

 Sidereal time (relative to stars), 23 hours 56 mins 4 seconds; over a year, 4 mins* 365 days is just over 1500 minutes, or 24 hours.
-In a year, the Earch gets back to its starting position compared to the stars.
+In a year, the Earth gets back to its starting position compared to the stars.

 ### Sound and sun